-Kindergarteners go to Global Arts four days per week where they participate in art, music, and physical education activities from across our globe.
+Kindergarteners go to related arts four days per week where they participate in art, music, and physical education activities.

 Students have the opportunity for a mid-morning break and nourishment as they finish their breakfast while watching a Chinese nursery rhyme video.

 New concepts will be introduced by the teacher at the SmartBoard.
 Students then break into small groups and rotate through several math centers.
 The teacher is available to work with students in small groups and challenge each of them academically.

 The students go to recess and proceed to lunch.
 Students return from lunch and find a quiet spot in the room to do some reading, drawing, or rest time.
 Rest time is more common the first month of school when children are still getting used to a full day of school.